I'm sharing my FAVOURITE low carb burger buns recipe, perfect for any one following a gluten free, keto or low carb diet.

 - Boil enough water to measure out exactly 235ml of freshly boiled water.
 I recommend weighing your water instead of using a jug for preciseness.
 235ml of water is equal to 235g of water.

-- Combine the almond flour, coconut flour, powdered psyllium husk, baking powder and salt and mix.
+- In a large bowl, combine the almond flour, coconut flour, powdered psyllium husk, baking powder and salt.

 - With the boiling water measured and ready to use, add the egg white and vinegar mixture to the dry ingredients and mix to combine.
-Add the boiling water little by little while mixing to combine.
+Next, add the boiling water little by little while continuing to mix.
 Try not to over-mix.
-I like to use a rubber spatula for this as it is easy to gather all of the mixture from the side of the bowl to combine.
+I like to use a rubber spatula for this as it is easy to gather all of the mixture from the sides of the bowl.

 - The mixture will begin to thicken very quickly to an almost gelatinous consistency.

-- Use your spatula to divide the mixture into either 4 or 6 equal sections, depending on the size of buns that you would like.
+- Use your spatula to divide the mixture into either 4 or 6 equal portion, depending on the size of buns that you would like.

-- Add each section to a baking sheet lined with a silicone baking mat or parchment paper.
+- Add each portion to a baking sheet lined with a silicone baking mat or parchment paper.

-- Wet your hands with water and briefly form and flatten the mixture so that it resembles patties (approx 2cm thick).
+- Wet your hands with water and briefly form and flatten the dough so that it resembles patties (approx 2cm thick).

 - If desired, add seeds such as pumpkin seeds to each patty, pressing the seeds in gently with your fingers to stick.